PLeVasseur/plog/articles/021-power-of-spaced-repetition.md

 I used the methodology described in James Heisig's book [Remembering the Kanji: Volume 1](https://www.amazon.com/Remembering-Kanji-Complete-Japanese-Characters/dp/0824835921/).
 The front of the card is the kanji character and the back is the _single_ meaning in your native language you're associating and the mnemonic chosen to help remember it.
 (Japanese kanji can have many meanings, but for our purposes we pick just one.)

 After 200 kanji or so, Heisig leaves you to figure out your own mnemonics.
-If you'd like to not do that [kanji koohii](https://kanji.koohii.com/) is a great resource where there's more than 15 years of folks uploading their mnemonics they came up with.
+If you'd like to not do that, [kanji koohii](https://kanji.koohii.com/) is a great resource where there's more than 15 years of folks uploading their mnemonics they came up with.

 I learned of the above method and resources through the AJATT community.